 When a price is too low, we assume it is a trick or a scam of some kind.

 I'm in a Dry Spell

 I've been through those periods where there just isn't any work coming in, and those dogs chasing me are getting closer and closer.

-In that moment, it's very tempting to bid lower just to get a job.
+In that moment, it's very tempting to bid lower in your Upwork proposal just to get a job.